HPCE/hpce-2018-cw1/readme_footnotes.md

 what tool you used to plot your graphs, nor what platform you are using.
 However, I look at a random sub-sample of submissions.
 If necessary I will ask people to demonstrate getting the results again.
-"But, but, but...", a hypothetical student might ask, "what if I get the same results next time?".
+"But, but, but...", a hypothetical student might ask, "what if I don't get the same results next time?".
 Of course, the results will never be the same the second time, but they should be of similar sizes, with similar trends.
 "Ah", our friend might say, "my computer has been replaced / I've upgraded my OS / Trump was elected since then".
 Fine, I don't care.
 Just do the same process on the new setup and